Jean-Baptiste Say: Later years and death

 In his later years, Say became subject to attacks of nervous apoplexy.
 He lost his wife in January 1830 and from that time his health declined.
 When the revolution of that year broke out, Say was named a member of the council-general of the department of the Seine, but he found it necessary to resign.

 Say died in Paris on 15 November 1832 and was buried in the Père Lachaise Cemetery.
+Rue Jean-Baptiste Say, a street in the 9th arrondissement of Paris, is named after him.